Accosting or Annoying a Person of the Opposite Sex

 Brockton MA Disorderly Conduct, Accosting Or Annoying A Person Of The Opposite Sex, Misdemeanor Defense Attorneys

-The criminal defense lawyers of The Noonan Defense Firm take our clients’ criminal charges very seriously.
+The criminal defense lawyers of The Law Offices of Gerald J. Noonan take our clients’ criminal charges very seriously.
 Attorney Noonan was an Assistant District Attorney for the Commonwealth of Massachusetts for many years.
 He has criminal trial experience on both sides of a criminal case, which is invaluable when you are looking for an attorney to represent you.